Alpha: A Dialogue about Faith

 Second, Watch a Talk

 The Alpha talks are designed to engage and inspire conversation.
 Generally 25-30 minutes long, they explore big issues around faith and unpack the basics of Christianity, addressing questions such as “Who is Jesus?” and “How can we have faith?”
-Each video talk is presented by Nicky Gumbel, founder of Alpha and Vicar of Holy Trinity Brompton in London.
+Each talk is presented by Nicky Gumbel, founder of Alpha and Vicar of Holy Trinity Brompton in London.

 Finally, Engage in a Discussion